jsvisa/goleveldb-bench/pebble.md

 ## Read benchmarks

+Next, we need to measure the read performance of all the read metrics.

-We need to test the real PebbleDB workload in geth, so we use the `geth import` command to import the Ethereum blockchain data, and collect the pebble's read and write metrics with Prometheus, refer to https://github.com/jsvisa/go-ethereum/blob/db-metrics/ethdb/pebble/pebble.go#L38-L63.
+Here, we first need to test the real PebbleDB workload in geth, so we use the `geth import` command to import the Ethereum blockchain data, and collect the pebble's read and write metrics with Prometheus, refer to https://github.com/jsvisa/go-ethereum/blob/db-metrics/ethdb/pebble/pebble.go#L38-L63.

 The below grafana dashboard shows the read and write performace of PebbleDB in geth: